 Given that each one of the directors has decades of experience in animal protection work, it is absolutely critical that you explain the basis upon which you came to the "finding that [the Board] lacks genuine input into any decision-making processes".
-I have already been instructed to cross-examine Mr. Dumalski on this finding should the suspension proceed and this matter go to the Tax Court of Canada.
+I have already been instructed to examine Mr. Dumalski under oath on this finding should the suspension proceed and this matter go to the Tax Court of Canada.
+More importantly, it is imperative that you justify this as a ground for suspension under the provisions of the Income Tax Act.
+To threaten suspension when the Minister has no lawful authority to do so is to substitute the Minister's unwarranted animosity to this particular Charity for the rule of law.